All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Insulin sensitivity restoration: Clamp studies show a 64% improvement in whole-body insulin sensitivity, reflecting real changes at the tissue level rather than just surface-level blood sugar adjustments .

-• Glucagon regulation: Overactive glucagon signaling, which tells the liver to keep producing glucose even when blood sugar is already elevated, is suppressed through GLP-1 receptor activity.
+• Glucagon regulation: Overactive glucagon signaling, which tells the liver to keep producing glucose even when blood sugar is already improved, is suppressed through GLP-1 receptor activity.

 Important Safety Information

 Zepbound carries a boxed warning for thyroid C-cell tumor risk identified in animal studies.
-It is contraindicated in patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 .
+It's contraindicated in patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 .

 The most common side effects are gastrointestinal.
 In SURMOUNT-1, nausea was reported in 24% to 33% of participants (dose-dependent), diarrhea in 17% to 23%, and constipation in 11% to 17%.
 These effects were generally mild to moderate, peaked during the first 8 weeks of dose escalation, and led to discontinuation in 4% to 7% of participants .